plone/training/thirdparty_behaviors.rst

 Like many addons it has not yet been released on pypi but only exists as code on github.

-The training-buildout hold a section ``[sources]`` that tells buildout to download a specific addon not from pypi but from some repositiory:
+The training-buildout hold a section ``[sources]`` that tells buildout to download a specific addon not from pypi but from some code repositiory (usually github):

 .. code-block:: cfg